 Standard & Poor's raises Indonesia credit rating

-JAKARTA, Indonesia (AP) — Standard & Poor’s has raised Indonesia’s sovereign credit rating to investment grade in recognition of a stable governing coalition and improved control over government finances.
+JAKARTA, Indonesia (AP) — Standard & Poor’s raised Indonesia’s sovereign credit rating to investment grade on Friday in recognition of a stable governing coalition and improved control over government finances.

-The ratings agency said Friday that the long-term rating was raised to “BBB minus,” which signifies adequate ability to repay national debts, from “BB plus,” which indicates a country is vulnerable to default.
+The ratings agency said the long-term rating was raised to “BBB minus,” which signifies adequate ability to repay national debts, from “BB plus,” which indicates a country is vulnerable to default.

+The upgrade is a boost for President Joko “Jokowi” Widodo, a maverick politician from outside the usual governing elite who has made improving infrastructure in the sprawling Indonesian archipelago his signature policy.

+“The government has built a political coalition with a parliamentary majority.
+Despite the government having a greater number of political parties, it has managed to appoint individuals who are generally viewed as competent to the key economic ministerial positions,” S&P said a statement.

 Until now, S&P was the only major credit rating agency to not assign Indonesia an investment grade rating.